GDjkhp/CUBESHOTS_RESOURCES/README.md

 2. Mobile when??
 A: libgdx was irritating as hell!!
 3. Another game?
-A: yes, i am confirming Beginning Words! a word puzzle game hahaha
+A: yes, i am confirming Beginning Words! a word puzzle game hahaha!
 4. Another game??
 A: yes, i am confirming an unnamed 2.5D rpg sandbox game.
 5. Another game???